brianwx5/intro_to_devops/Module_F/README.md

 - On each iteration we are also checking the `ip4 address` and the `bound ports`within the container

-We can think of this architecture similar to the diagram below:

--- insert diagram --

 Now that we've set up our cluster, let's pretend that our `containers` are `servers`